Bancroft, Ontario: History

 The settlement had various names over the first years, York Mills, York River and York Branch.
 When the post office opened in 1861, it was called York River.
 A grist mill opened in 1865, gold was discovered in 1866 and other minerals would be discovered later.
 The discovery of sodalite by Frank Dawson Adams in 1892 led to the opening of the Princess Sodalite Mine.
 The first church and two schools were built in 1870.
 In 1879, the name of the settlement was changed to Bancroft by Senator Billa Flint, after the maiden name of his wife Elizabeth Ann Clement Bancroft.
 Flint convinced tradesmen to move to the area, which helped to attract more settlers.
 A woollen mill began operating in 1884.

-A Canadian Northern Railway (CNoR) passenger train heads south out of Bancroft station on the Central Ontario Railway c.
+A Canadian Northern Railway passenger train heads south out of Bancroft station on the Central Ontario Railway c.
 1910.
 The station is mid-frame, and the ridge in the upper right is to the west of town, with the Eagle's Nest cliff just out of view behind the water tower.

 The Central Ontario Railway arrived in 1900.
 In 1903, the Irondale, Bancroft and Ottawa Railway connected to the COR north of town at what is now Y Road, referring to the wye junction joining the two lines.
 They were beneficial in transporting settlers and goods; the railway would operate until 1982.
 Bancroft was incorporated as a village in December 1904.
 The first telephone in the village was at the railway station; it was connected in 1905.
 Electricity was not available until 1930.